 Academic History (Page 1 of 2)

-As a leading institution in the treatment and research of respiratory, immune and related disorders, National Jewish Health* has always been dedicated to educating future generations of healthcare providers and its patients.
+As a leading institution in the treatment and research of respiratory, immune and related disorders, National Jewish* has always been dedicated to educating future generations of health care providers and their patients.

 The school was progressive for its time, and instruction was individualized according to varying learning needs and physical capabilities.
 The emphasis was on learning through doing, encouraging the student to think for himself.